Normal school: Northeast

-A land grant institution founded as the Paterson City Normal School in the industrial city of Paterson, NJ to train teachers for NJ schools.
-In 1951, the school moved to the present campus in Wayne, NJ which was purchased by the State in 1948 from the family of Garret Hobart, twenty-fourth vice president of the United States and renamed Paterson State Teachers College.
-In 1971, it was renamed William Paterson College of New Jersey in honor of William Paterson (judge), a United States Supreme Court Justice appointed by President George Washington, after the legislative mandate to move from a teachers' college to a broad-based liberal arts institution.
+A land grant institution founded as the Paterson City Normal School in the industrial city of Paterson, New Jersey, to train teachers for New Jersey schools.
+In 1951, the school moved to the present campus in Wayne, New Jersey, which was purchased by the State in 1948 from the family of Garret Hobart, twenty-fourth vice president of the United States and renamed Paterson State Teachers College.
+In 1971, it was renamed William Paterson College of New Jersey in honor of William Paterson, a United States Supreme Court Justice appointed by President George Washington, after the legislative mandate to move from a teachers' college to a broad-based liberal arts institution.
 The New Jersey Commission on Higher Education granted William Paterson university status in June 1997 and it is now known as The William Paterson University of New Jersey (WPUNJ).
 The second oldest public university in the state; Rutgers (public) and Princeton (private) being older and pre-colonial.